 On the other hand, perhaps the company’s outlook is a little more telling after it was recently changed from ‘Stable’ to ‘Negative’.
 According to A.M.
 Best, the amount of in-force insurance is currently on the decline for AMFI and their business profile is also somewhat limited so this is important to remember.

-Better Business Bureau (BBB) – In terms of customer service, American Fidelity Life Insurance sit atop the pile and this is thanks to an A+ rating.
+Better Business Bureau (BBB) – In terms of customer service, American Fidelity Life Insurance sit atop the pile and this is thanks to a 2019 A+ rating.
 As an accredited business, AMFI has been assessed on various criterion including complaints, company history, advertising issues, licensing and government actions, failure to honor commitments, and more.

 As you may have guessed, this is the best rating a company can receive and it means they were judged to be above 97 on a scale of 0 to 100.
 Although we expect all companies to be above 90 these days, there are companies that slip underneath the bar and these are the ones that often cause the most issues.
 When you have a life insurance policy with a company, you need to feel happy they can fix all issues as well as being contactable and American Fidelity Life doesn’t have an issues in this regard.

 Products offered by American Fidelity Life Insurance Company

 American Fidelity, through Transworld Assurance Company, provides life insurance coverage with no war clause.
 Both term life vs whole life insurance is offered.
 In addition, the company also offers universal life insurance and group.
 Let’s start our product review by taking a look at the company’s universal life.

 Future First Universal Life Insurance Policy

 Universal life insurance offers flexible premium payments and a death benefit than can be increased or decreased depending on your needs.
 Additionally, universal life provides the potential for cash value accumulation.